0atman/trebetherick.net/content/haven.md

 tags:
  - houses
 ---
-## The Haven
+## The Haven - built 1906 - This Painting 1960

 <img width="50%" src="/The Haven-1960.jpg" alt="The Haven 1960">

+## A Snapshot Of Living In Trebetherick - Part 1
 These PDFs were compiled by Brian and Jenny Oaten, as published in issues 237, 238, 239 of [The Link](http://www.stminverlink.org) magazine.

-## A Snapshot Of Living In Trebetherick - Part 1
 <object data="/The Haven 1.pdf" width="100%" height="500px"></object>

 ## Part 2